Health and Safety

 Each student who comes onto campus is required to fill out the Symptom Tracker daily.
 Each employee who comes onto campus is required fill out the Symptom Tracker on the days they are coming to campus.
 Use is required for both of these groups until further notice.

 - Each space (single room, double room, suite, or entire apartment) is not allowed to have visitors, including other Davidson students or close contacts.

 Robust, regular testing is critical to maintaining the health and safety of the Davidson community.
 A testing strategy has been implemented that tests frequently and detects relatively small viral loads.
 This strategy allows Davidson to identify cases of COVID-19 on campus prior to reaching peak infectiousness period (i.e., period of communicability).

-All students studying on campus in the fall will be required to participate in the testing protocol.
+All students studying on campus will be required to participate in the testing protocol.
 This requirement includes students living in off-campus housing.